mesosphere/dcos-docs-site/pages/services/percona-server-mongodb/0.4.0-3.6.6/mongodb-administration/index.md

     }
     ```

-1. Add the user to the Percona-Server-Mongodb service using the service CLI tool, providing the filename of the user definition.
+1. Add the user to the Percona-Server-MongoDB service using the service CLI tool, providing the filename of the user definition.

     ```shell
     $ dcos percona-server-mongodb user add <database> <user-json-file>